The First Pyramids

 The corrupt stole evidence of the origin of pyramids; they sold ancient texts to European tourists and workers such as geologists.
 There are no extant texts available to Ethiopians.
 In Amharic documentaries, Ethiopian historians present evidence of pyramids being built by Ethiopians in Egypt and Ethiopia.

 Better known are Ethiopia’s dams.
 GERD, on the Blue Nile, is Hidassie in Amharic.
-With walls as high as 800 metres, it is bigger than Egypt’s Aswan Dam, which Kruschev funded in the mid-1970s.
+72 kilometres, with walls as high as 800 metres, it is bigger than Egypt’s Aswan Dam, which Kruschev funded in the mid-1970s.
 Once full, Hidassie will create 71 small islands.
 Hidassie will fill: Ethiopians have sacrificed so much for this.
 What does Egypt do?
 It gives Ethiopia grief over this dam that does not affect Egyptian and Sudanese water supply.

 - BBC News.
 Africa.
 “Gift of the Nile: History of Africa with Zeinabe Badawi”.
 Episode 3.
 YouTube, April 10, 2020. https://www.youtube.com/watch?v=L4EjZpIF71Y